Covid 19 coronavirus: Passenger critical, 16 Kiwis 'trapped' on Greg Mortimer ship

 "Most of the people here are Australian.
 They have some Americans that want to go home, Swedish, Dutch and English too."

-She and Graham were also meant to continue on another cruise along the coast of Patagonia and then head to Bolivia and Europe.
+She and Graham were meant to continue their trip on another cruise along the coast of Patagonia and then head to Bolivia and Europe.

 "All this has been cancelled," Tina said.